 9.2.4.7.6 BQR Control

 The Available Channel Bitmap subfield contains a bitmap indicating the subchannels available at the STA transmitting the BQR.
-When there is one BQR Control subfield in an A-Control subfield, the Available Channel Bitmap subfield is applied to either:
+When there is one BQR Control subfield in an A-Control subfield, the Available Channel Bitmap subfield is applied to (#17387):

-—the operating channel width when the operating channel width is no more than 160 MHz, or
+—the operating channel width, when the operating channel width is no more than 160 MHz(#17387)

-—the primary 160 MHz when the operating channel width is 320 MHz.
+—the primary 160 MHz, when the operating channel width is 320 MHz (#17387)

 When there are two BQR Control subfields in an A-Control subfield, the Available Channel Bitmap subfield in the first and second BQR Control subfields are applied to the primary 160 MHz and the secondary 160 MHz, respectively.

 For a non-EHT non-AP HE STA, or a non-AP EHT STA that is associated with a non-EHT HE AP, each bit in the bitmap corresponds to a 20 MHz subchannel within the operating channel width of the BSS in which the STA is associated, with the LSB corresponding to the lowest numbered operating subchannel of the BSS.
-The bit in position X in the bitmap is set to 1 to indicate that the subchannel X + 1 is idle; otherwise, it is set to 0 to indicate that the subchannel is busy or unavailable.
-The availability of each 20 MHz subchannel is based on the ED-based CCA defined in 27.3.20.6.5 (Per 20 MHz CCA sensitivity) and is reported for the 20 MHz subchannels located in the operating channel of the reporting STA, when the WM is idle as defined in 10.3.2.1 (CS mechanism) and in 26.5.2.5 (UL MU CS mechanism).
+The bit in position X in the bitmap is set to 1 to indicate that the subchannel X + 1 is idle; otherwise, it is set to 0 to indicate that the subchannel is busy or inapplicable (#15912).
+The availability of each 20 MHz subchannel is based on the ED-based CCA defined in 27.3.20.6.5 (Per 20 MHz CCA sensitivity) and is reported for the 20 MHz subchannels located in the operating channel of the reporting STA, when the WM is idle as defined (#15910) in 26.5.2.5 (UL MU CS mechanism).

 For a non-AP EHT STA that is associated with an EHT AP, each bit in the bitmap corresponds to a 20 MHz subchannel within the operating channel width of the BSS in which the STA is associated, with the LSB in the first BQR Control subfield (or the only BQR Control subfield) corresponding to the lowest numbered operating subchannel of the primary 160 MHz (or of the BSS), and with the LSB in the second BQR Control subfield, if present, corresponding to the lowest numbered operating subchannel of the secondary 160 MHz.
-The bit in position X in the bitmap is set to 1 to indicate that the subchannel X + 1 is idle; otherwise it is set to 0 to indicate that the subchannel is busy or unavailable.
-The availability of each 20 MHz subchannel is based on the ED-based CCA defined in 36.3.21.6.4 (Per 20 MHz CCA sensitivity) and is reported for the 20 MHz subchannels located in the operating channel of the reporting STA, when the WM is idle as defined in 10.3.2.1 (CS mechanism) and in 35.5.2.4 (UL MU CS mechanism for EHT STAs).
+The bit in position X in the bitmap is set to 1 to indicate that the subchannel X + 1 is idle; otherwise it is set to 0 to indicate that the subchannel is busy or inapplicable (#15912).
+The availability of each 20 MHz subchannel is based on the ED-based CCA defined in 36.3.21.6.4 (Per 20 MHz CCA sensitivity) and is reported for the 20 MHz subchannels located in the operating channel of the reporting STA, when the WM is idle as defined (#15910) in 35.5.2.4 (UL MU CS mechanism for EHT STAs).

 TGbe editor: Please make the following changes in subclause 35.5.3 (Operation of the two BQR Control subfields):